Mike Tyson stands on the verge of revealing his imminent comeback opponent in what may well turn out to be the worst-kept secret in boxing.

 A mass of media accompanying possible foes in the ilk of Tyson Fury, Lennox Lewis, Tito Ortiz, and Danny Williams have kept both Tyson and Holyfield in the news.

-This could be the major reason for shadowing the fact Mike Tyson and Evander Holyfield seem on course to collide again.
+This could be the significant reason for shadowing the fact Mike Tyson and Evander Holyfield seem on course to collide again.

 Speaking recently on his 15-year-delayed return, Tyson was giving nothing away.

 “I am in the best shape of my life.
 God has been merciful to me.
-I weigh 104 kilos and I feel very good,” he said.
-“I’m preparing to help those who have been less fortunate than me and I will do so in a fight for charity.
+I weigh 104 kilos and feel very good,” he said.
+“I’m preparing to help those who have been less fortunate than me, and I will do so in a fight for charity.

 “The contract must be signed within a week.
 I won’t benefit from it.
 I will not make money from this fight.
 My money will be donated to the causes I already mentioned,” added Tyson.

-Holyfield, 57, is down to an astonishing weight of 215 pounds, according to his recent update.
+Holyfield, 57, is down to a weight of 215 pounds, according to his recent update.
 Both ‘The Real Deal’ and ‘The Baddest Man’ looks awesome for their age.